thawornwit/pontstrader/README.md

 1. Buy cryptocurrencies (Bittrex)
 2. Sell cryptocurrencies (Bittrex)
-3. Buy cryptocurrencies and immidiatly add a sell order with a multiplier (Bittrex)
+3. Buy cryptocurrencies and immediately add a sell order with a multiplier (Bittrex)
 4. Check their balances (Bittrex)
 5. Check their orderbook (Bittrex)
 6. Watch a cryptocurrencies in real-time 0.5 seconds (Bittrex)